iambrainstorming/iambrainstorming.github.io/src/chapters/programming/foss_philosophy.md

 Yielding to that temptation has become ever more frequent; nowadays it is standard practice.
 Modern proprietary software is typically an opportunity to be tricked, harmed, bullied or swindled.

+## Free is not free access to closed source app

+The term "free" in FOSS does not mean that users have free access to api of closed-source applications.
+In fact, FOSS is often presented as a safer and more transparent alternative to proprietary software.

+Proprietary software or closed-source software, is the opposite of FOSS.
+It restricts users' freedom by keeping the source code hidden and preventing them from studying, modifying, or distributing it.
+This creates an imbalance of power, where the developer or owner holds control over the software and its users.

 ## “Free” as in freedom, to show we do not mean the software is gratis